astropy/astropy/docs/units/equivalencies.rst

 The dimensionless version of the Hubble constant — often known as "little h" — is a frequently used quantity in extragalactic astrophysics.
-It is also widely known as the bane of beginners' existence in such fields (See e.g., the title of `this paper <https://doi.org/10.1017/pasa.2013.31>`__, which also provides valuable advice on the use of little h). ``astropy`` provides an equivalency that helps keep this straight in at least some of these cases, by providing a way to convert to/from physical to "little h" units.
+It is also widely known as the bane of beginners' existence in such fields (See e.g., the title of `this paper <https://doi.org/10.1017/pasa.2013.31>`__, which also provides valuable advice on the use of little h). ``astropy`` provides the :func:`~astropy.units.equivalencies.with_H0` equivalency that helps keep this straight in at least some of these cases, by providing a way to convert to/from physical to "little h" units.

 Examples
 ^^^^^^^^